ganeshlonare/MERN-Esate-project/README.md

-# Real Estate Website Web Development Project
+# MERN Stack Real Estate Website Project

 ## Overview
 This project is a dynamic Real Estate website developed using the MERN stack, comprising MongoDB, Express.js, React.js, and Node.js.
 The website serves as a platform for users to explore available properties, connect with real estate agents, and facilitate property transactions.